thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM.desc.md

 By the end of this lesson you should be able to:

 - describe javascript’s role in manipulating the DOM
-- explain that HTML attributes are default (initial) values for DOM properties
-- explain that DOM properties can be altered after initial page load
-- explain that the DOM provides a way for programs to change the structure, style, and content on a page dynamically
-- explain the difference between a text node and an element
+- explain what the Document Object Model is
 - find an element by id, tagname, classname, and more advanced CSS selectors
-- set an element’s innerHTML and text
 - construct and add simple elements to the DOM
 - remove elements from the dom
-- detach and reattach DOM elements
 - access properties of DOM elements such as text, html, value

 ### Key terms

 1. DOM Querying
-1. DOM Manipulation
+2. DOM Manipulation

-## Setup
+## Set the Stage

+0. Close other browser tabs and programs, minimize distractions!
 1. Create a new local project directory called "js-dom-basics".
-1. Add a local git repository.
+2. Add a local git repository.
-1. Create a remote repository on Github.
+3. Create a remote repository on Github.
+4. Add an `index.html` file
-1. Add a *main.js* file.
+5. Add a `main.js` file
-1. Add a simple `console.log("sanity check!")` in *main.js* to verify that it's included correctly. **How do you test this?**
+6. Add a simple `console.log("sanity check!")` in `main.js` to verify that it's included correctly. **How do you test this?**
-1. Finally, add/commit to your local git repo, and then push your changes to Github.
+7. Finally, add/commit to your local git repo, and then push your changes to Github.

 ## Discussion

-Look over the *index.html* file before starting...
+Paste this code into `index.html`, then open it in Chrome.
+Open up your Chrome Dev Tools and make sure the sanity check appears.

+**ProTip**: did you know you can type `open index.html` when in terminal, and it will open in your default browser?

 ```html
 <!DOCTYPE html>